-- Working within statutory guidance in respect to Sex and Relationships Education - Personal, Social, Health and Economic (PSHE) education, to explore key areas such as self-esteem, emotional literacy, assertiveness, power, building resilience to radicalisation, e-safety and bullying. - Appropriate filters and monitoring systems are in place to ensure that 'overblocking' does not lead to unreasonable restrictions as to what learners can be taught with regard to online teaching and safeguarding. - The curriculum will be shaped to respond to safeguarding incident patterns in the setting identified by the DSL and safeguarding team (e.g., to respond to an increase in bullying incidents). - Providing engagement opportunities with parents and carers to consult on key aspects of the curriculum. - Learners have the opportunity to inform the curriculum via discussions with the school council and student body.
+- Personal, Social, Health and Economic (PSHE) education, to explore key areas such as selfesteem, emotional literacy, assertiveness, power, building resilience to radicalisation, esafety and bullying. - Appropriate filters and monitoring systems are in place to ensure that 'over- blocking' does not lead to unreasonable restrictions as to what learners can be taught about online teaching and safeguarding. - The curriculum will be shaped to respond to safeguarding incident patterns in the setting identified by the Designated Safeguarding Lead and safeguarding team (e.g., to respond to an increase in bullying incidents). - Providing engagement opportunities with parents and carers to consult on key aspects of the curriculum. - Learners can inform the curriculum via discussions with the school council.